+380 93 03 68 311

 Important!

-In some jurisdictions, EdTech is considered a “regulated industry”, an activity that requires additional educational licenses, accreditations, or permissions to work with minors.
-Failing to meet these requirements can result in fines, service disruptions, or even project termination.
+In some countries, EdTech is considered a regulated industry.
+This means additional licenses, accreditations, or permits may be required to work with minors.
+Ignoring these requirements can lead to fines, service blocks, or suspension of operations.

-• Ability to integrate with international educational course marketplaces
+• the ability to connect global educational course marketplaces

-Where to register an EdTech company: 4 directions to consider
+Where to register an EdTech company in 2026: key directions

 Country